-CTTY agrees to advance to IGS an amount equal to the first two months operating budget, not to exceed \$20,000.00 (twenty thousand dollars).
-Such advance shall be repaid to CTTY by reducing the expense reimbursement to IGS in the 6th and 7th months of the program.
-IGS shall, by the 5th day of each month, submit to CTTY a claim for reimbursement for actual expenses incurred by the 25th day of the prior month.
+CITY agrees to advance to IGS an amount equal to the first two months operating budget, not to exceed \$20,000.00 (twenty thousand dollars).
+Such advance shall be repaid with interest to the City by reducing the expense reimbursement to IGS in the 6th and 7th months of the program.
+The interest rate applied to the loan will be at 8% which approximates the City's Pool A investment earning rate.
+In the event IGS is not entitled to expense reimbursement in the 6th and 7th months of the program which will reimburse City for advance, including interest, IGS shall reimburse City from other funds.

+IGS shall, by the 5th day of each month, submit to CITY a claim for reimbursement for actual expenses incurred by the 25th day of the prior month.
 Such claims for reimbursement shall be completed in accordance with the guidelines set forth in the OTS grant program manual.